Assessment

 the process

 A full diagnostic assessment takes approximately three hours to complete.
-It involves an informal interview with parent/carer to establish background information then the administration of six diagnostic tests.
+It involves an informal interview with parent/carer to establish background information then the administration of seven diagnostic tests.

-These tests assess: processing speed; phonological awareness; memory; handwriting; reading level; and underlying ability.
+These tests assess: processing speed; phonological awareness; memory; handwriting; reading level; maths and underlying ability.

 A full diagnostic report will be produced, which will include recommendations for support.
 There will be opportunity to discuss the report and implications.